What is Isostatic Rebound?

 Ice ages have put our planet into a deep freeze.
 These bone-chilling temperatures have stacked kilometers of glacier ice.

 Because of the mass, the interior gets pushed in.
-It compresses the asthenosphere until it pushes it out-of-the-way.
+It compresses the asthenosphere until it pushes it out of the way.

 If you were to remove the ice, you’d find the actual surface to be below sea level.
 For example, Canada is still on the rise from the last ice age.
 We know this because we use GPS sensors to detect vertical motion.